Title: Night club owner, beer bootlegger, gangster

 Plot Location: Section C, Lot 5

 Interestingly, Duffy’s personal estate was valued at only $6,000.
 Administration papers showed $5,000 worth of personal property and $1000 equity in a home on Osage Avenue in Philadelphia.
+(The City Avenue mansion was owned jointly with Edith.)
 In 1932 several tax liens were levied against the estate and in 1933 the funeral director who buried Mickey sued the estate to recover the funeral costs.
 Unfortunately by that time, Mickey’s widow Edith could not be located.